rohit-purandare/abs-hardcover-sync/README.md

 ```
 Example: 71.5% of a 496-page book = page 354

+### Progress Threshold
+The tool uses a minimum progress threshold to keep your "Currently Reading" list clean:

+- **Above threshold** (default: 5%): Added to "Currently Reading" + progress synced
+- **Below threshold**: Added to "Want to Read" + progress synced

+This ensures all your started books are tracked while keeping your active reading list focused on books with meaningful progress.

 ### Smart Features
+- **Progress Threshold**: Only adds books to "Currently Reading" if you've made meaningful progress (default: 5%)
 - **Auto-complete**: Books 95%+ done are marked "Read"
 - **Cache**: Remembers your book editions for faster syncing
 - **Progress bars**: Shows you what's happening